Antifungal medicines are used to treat fungal infections, which most commonly affect your skin, hair and nails.

 Infections antifungals can treat

 Fungal infections commonly treated with antifungals include:

-Less commonly, there are also more serious fungal infections that develop deep inside the body tissues, which may need to be treated in hospital.
+Some fungal infections can grow inside the body and need to be treated in hospital.

-You're more at risk of getting one of these more serious fungal infections if you have a weakened immune system – for example, if you're taking medicines to suppress your immunity.
+You're more at risk of getting one of these more serious fungal infections if you have a weakened immune system – for example, if you're taking medicines to suppress your immune system.

 Types of antifungal medicines